thuyvyng/thuyvyng/README.md

 - 👋 Hi, I’m @thuyvyng!
-- 👩‍💻 Software Engineer @ Oracle
+- 👩‍💻 Software Engineer @ Disney
 - 🔨 Check out some things I've build below and my website  @ thuyvy.vercel.app
 <!---
 thuyvyng/thuyvyng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.